shutupandshave/rockpaperscissors-angular6/README.md

 # Improvements I'd like to make
 I would like to check to see if the player is mashing one button, and then hard counter it until they stop.
-I could split it out but it's so simple I don't see the point as it's so simple.
+I could split out some of the functionality but it's so simple I don't see the point.

 # JLRPS